DanyloTorianikov/trynka/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## IMPORTANT

+This repository contains github action .github/workflows/generateDocs.yml This action generates up-to-date project documentation with a pull request or a commit to a branch master